nara3m/shanti/docs/index.md

 Data points selected in Volcano Plot are displayed as horizontal lines on top of Histogram. y axis intersection of lines always correspond to the respective bin.
 For example, if Protein `P09382` is selected in demo example, then the average abundance value of that Protein in **KO dTAG** 107.4 is log2 transformed to 6.75 and displayed in Histogram 1.

-[!WARNING]
-Note: although frequency bins are correctly assigned to the selected protein, the exact positon (y intersect) of horizontal line within the assigned bin is generated using a random seed to automatically adjust for overlapping lines.
+⚠️ Note: although frequency bins are correctly assigned to the selected protein, the exact positon (y intersect) of horizontal line within the assigned bin is generated using a random seed to automatically adjust for overlapping lines.
 Therefore, if the same data point is selected multiple times, then the horizontal line is drawn at slightly different y intersect (but always within correct bin).
 The horizontal lines should therefore be interpreted with care.

 ## 5. Histogram 2